firedrow/fastapi_ham-api/README.md

 - [ ] Only owner or admin can delete
 - [ ] Only owner or admin can update
+- [ ] Need to set owner on POST of repeaters
 - [ ] Add more features on repeaters
   - [ ] DMR
   - [ ] D-STAR